sygel-technology/sy-partner-contact/partner_private_information/README.rst

 To use this module, you need to:

 1. In the contact's tab we find a tab called private information.
+2. Tags (partner categories) can be flagged as **Private**.
+When a category is marked as private, it will only be available for selection in the **Private Information** tab.

 Bug Tracker
 ===========